Skip to main content

 What is a good MQM score?

-A good MQM score depends on the content type and use case.
-Generally, scores above 95 are considered publishable quality, 90-95 is acceptable for most purposes, and scores below 90 typically require revision.
+It depends on the content type.
+Scores above 95 are generally considered publishable quality.
+90-95 is acceptable for most purposes.
+Below 90 typically requires revision.
 Critical content like legal or medical documents often requires 99+.

 Ready to implement MQM in your workflow?
 Try KTTC's MQM-based quality assessment and see the difference objective quality metrics can make.